alexanderwlee/alexanderwlee.github.io/_industry_roles/microsoft_swe.md

 serving more than 200 downstream services, our services are the back-end that enables product browse, discovery, pricing, purchase, and post-purchase scenarios.

-My most notable project is a feature that helps Azure Marketplace’s independent service vendors (e.g., Red Hat, Citrix, Couchbase) and Azure customers transact on [private offers]({{ links.azure_private_offers }}) with time-bound pricing and customized terms.
-Each of these private offers is worth millions of dollars.
-My responsibilities for the project ranged from working with multiple teams on the design to coding and helping downstream services with API integration.